 Financial Assistance

 Belen Jesuit Preparatory School makes financial assistance available to all students who attend the school regardless of race, color, creed, disability or national origin.
-The Financial Assistance Program takes the form of hardship assistance.
-Hardship assistance is determined based on financial need subsequent to the evaluation of the financial assistance application.
+The Financial Assistance Program provides hardship assistance.
+Hardship assistance is determined based on financial need, after the evaluation of the financial assistance application.
 Belen Jesuit does not award academic or athletic merit-based scholarships.

-Belen Jesuit awards financial assistance based on demonstrated need to families of accepted students in Grade 6 through 12, and assists families of qualified students who would benefit from the school’s program, but who otherwise would not be able to afford to attend.
-The student’s admission process is separate from the financial assistance application so that the student is guaranteed consideration on his own merits, not on the family’s ability to pay tuition.
+Belen Jesuit awards financial assistance based on demonstrated need to families of accepted students in grades 6 through 12, and assists families of qualified students who would benefit from the school’s program, but who otherwise would not be able to afford the tuition.
+The student’s admissions process is separate from the financial assistance application so that the student is guaranteed consideration on his own merits, not the family’s ability to pay tuition.

-Awards are not intended to cover 100% of the cost of attending Belen and are given for one year.
+Awards are given for one year and are not intended to cover 100% of the cost to attend Belen.
 Families must reapply each year.

-To assist the school's Financial Assistance Committee in determining financial need, the school uses Blackbaud Financial Aid Management, an outside service that collects and processes all financial assistance paperwork.
-All completed applications and corresponding documents are thoroughly reviewed by our committee in a timely manner.
+To assist the school's Financial Assistance Committee in determining financial need, the school uses Clarity, an outside service that collects and processes all financial assistance paperwork.
+Our committee thoroughly reviews all completed applications and corresponding documents promptly.

 IMPORTANT INFORMATION